Sheby/vue-tables/readme.md

 ### Different css classes per columns

-Add in one or more css classes for your column 'td' elements separated with spaces:
+Add in one or more css classes for your column `td` elements separated with spaces:

     columnStyles:{
         edit: 'my-class other-class'